Disinfection byproducts · 2024

 +Is there Dibromochloromethane in Chestertown, MD tap water?

-Yes — Chestertown, MD's 2024 Consumer Confidence Report lists Dibromochloromethane at 0.004 mg/L. Chestertown, MD's 2024 Dibromochloromethane measurement is below the federal limit of 0.06 mg/L (MCLG).
+Yes — Chestertown, MD's 2024 Consumer Confidence Report lists Dibromochloromethane at 0.004 mg/L. Chestertown, MD's 2024 report shows Dibromochloromethane detected, but the EPA has not set an enforceable federal limit for it.

 +What's the federal limit for Dibromochloromethane in drinking water?